aoterodelaroza/acpdb/README.md

 ### Calculation of Training Set Maximum Coefficients
 ~~~
 TRAINING MAXCOEF
-  {WRITE|GEN}
+  {WRITE|CALC [ethres.r]}
   ACP {name.s|file.s}
   SCF file.s
+  SOURCE file.s
   [NPROP_PER_ATOM nprop.i]
   [TEMPLATE file.s]
   [TEMPLATE_MOL filemol.s]
   [TEMPLATE_CRYS filecrys.s]
   [DIRECTORY dir.s]
+  [INSERT]
 END
 ~~~
 The MAXCOEF keyword is used to calculate maximum coefficients for each of the terms in a training set.
-There are two modes of operation for this keyword.
-Using WRITE, the input files for the calculation of the maximum coefficients are generated.
-Using GEN, the maximum coefficients are calculated from the result of running the input files in WRITE.
+There are two stages for this calculation.
+First, using WRITE, the input files for the calculation of the maximum coefficients are generated.
+In stage 2, using GEN, the maximum coefficients are calculated from the result of running the input files in WRITE.

 A MAXCOEF run requires the self-consistent evaluation of the whole training set with the ACP given in `name.s` or `file.s`.
 The input